Hiring a Car in Finland: A Comprehensive Guide

 What to carry in the car

 It is sensible to check that your rental car includes basic safety equipment such as a warning triangle and the rental provider’s emergency contact details.
-In winter, it is also helpful to have an ice scraper and to confirm that the car is fitted appropriately for seasonal conditions before you leave the depot.
+In winter, it is also helpful to have an ice scraper, snow brush and enough warm clothing in the vehicle in case journeys take longer than expected.

 Great Finland road trips to plan with a rental car